RickStrahl/BlogPosts/2020-08/DotnetTools/DotnetTools.md

 The SDK dependence is both a blessing and a curse: Because it's guaranteed that the .NET Core Runtime is installed, binaries of your Dotnet Tool can be very small and only consist of application specific files.
 But the .NET SDK has to exist on the target machine and the SDK install is neither small, nor something that a typical, non development user will already have installed.

+### Global and Local Dotnet Tools
+Tools can be installed either as a  **global** or **local** tool.
+Global tools are easily accessible on the local machine in a central and path mapped location.
+Local tools are specifically installed 'locally' into a subfolder folder and only accessible from there.
+This is often useful for build tools and CI systems that need to install tools are used in the application build process.

+In this article I focus primarily on the usage for **global tools** and the sharing aspects of Dotnet Tools as general purpose utilities, although many of the concepts and operations also apply to local tools.

 ### Careful: Security of Dotnet Tools
 Since Dotnet Tools are executables that are installed from a remote source and there is no validation process for published tools, it's important to understand that **there is a potentially substantial security risk** to your machine.
 The code that comes down can execute locally on your system and  has access to your local resources when you run a tool.